+Early Security Reactivation: Re-activation of AS security, resumption of radio bearers, and restore of AS states prior to the transmission of RRCConnectionResumeRequest message when a UE is provided an NCC value during suspension.

 E-UTRA-NR Dual Connectivity: A form of dual connectivity in which a UE in RRC_CONNECTED is configured with MCG cells using E-UTRA and SCG cells using NR as defined in TS 37.340 [81].